 By state Rep. Joe Bellino

-(Rep. Joe Bellino represents portions of Monroe and Wayne counties in the Michigan House of Representatives.)
+(Rep. Joe Bellino is chair of the Energy Policy Committee in the Michigan House.
+He represents portions of Monroe and Wayne counties in the House.)